progre/lmorandomizer/README.md

 If you feel stuck, see some tips below.
 They may help.

 ----

 How to use
 ----

 Place seed and La-Mulana install directory, select options, then push Apply.
-Xelpud Care Package gives *Game Master*, *Hand Scanner*, *Glyph Reader*, *Holy Grail*, and a pot with some money and weights that respawns on load.

-Backside ROM combo is *Antarctic Adventure* and *Comic Bakery*.
-One is under the Birth Seal in *Inferno Cavern*.
-The other is under the weight dais that activates the grail warp elevators in *Twin Labyrinth*.

 ### Current restrictions